fiduh/-terraform-aws-apigateway-v2/docs/README.md

 - You can use custom domain names to provide a simpler, more intuitive URL for clients to invoke your API than the default URL, https://api-id.execute-api.region.amazonaws.com/stage.

 #### Deployment
-A deployment is a snapshot of your API configuration.
+A deployment is a point-in-time snapshot of your API configuration.
 After you deploy an API to a stage, it’s available for clients to invoke.
 You must deploy an API for changes to take effect.
 If you enable automatic deployments, changes to an API are automatically released for you.

 #### Monitor